jdm/who-roots-the-rooters/dump.md

-We have a new approach for DOM memory management, and we're using some exciting features of the [Rust](http://www.rust-lang.org/) language and compiler to help us.
+We have a new approach for DOM memory management, and we're using some exciting features of the [Rust](http://www.rust-lang.org/) language and compiler to support it.
-We can orchestrate the interaction between
+We can facilitate the interaction between
 Servo's Rust code,
 the [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) garbage collector (written in C++), and the JavaScript code from the document itself,